phagunbaya/falkonry-java-client/README.md

 String response = falkonry.addVerification(pipeline.getId(),data, options);
 ```

-    * To add verification data from a stream
+    * To add verification data from a stream to a Pipeline

 ```java
 import com.falkonry.client.Falkonry